SERP Data - 6 Types of Data to Help Your SEO

 Did you know that search engine results pages are more than just a ladder to climb?
 They can give us much more than just a ranking number and are a regular feature in discussions.

-But why are SERPs so important?
-And what types of data can you gather from the SERPs that can help your SEO?
+But why is SERP data so important?
+And what types of data can you gather from the SERPs that can help your SEO

 What Are SERPs?

 SERP stands for search engine results page.
 It’s the list of results you see when you Google something.

 Traditionally, SERPs included 10 blue links on each page.
 Clicking on any of those links took you to a website that was relevant to what you searched for.